 In the winter make sure to take warm clothes that breaths easily the sweat of your skin.
 It will avoid getting cold when the sweat cools down, and hence catching a cold.
 On long walks wear a layer or two less than you would normally do, simply because while you are in motion your body will warm up.
 However, make sure to take at least one extra jumper, trousers or thermals, and a new pair of warm socks.

 In the summer I always take a spare jumper, no matter how hot it is outdoors, just in case I get lost and I need to spend the night somewhere.
 Also socks.

 Personally, even during the summer time, I would wear long pants or 3/4.
 Reason being due to snake bites or weeds scratching your skin.

 The reason for taking spare socks is that your feet might get wet walking through canals, rivers, streams or marshes.
 Walking with wet feet will get you nothing but fungi, blisters and generally sore feet.
 So is always a good idea to change.

-For mountain walks and new paths I choose mountain/treeking boots.
-These particular ones aren’t water proof (though they are awesome), so I am careful where I step, or if I need to I would change socks if I need to.
+For mountain walks and new paths, I choose mountain/trekking boots.
+These particular ones aren’t waterproof (though they are awesome), so I am careful where I step, or if I need to I would change socks if I need to.

 17- Food.
 When I go for an hour or two along tried and tested routes, I don’t usually pack lunches.
 However, I always take with me cookies or dry nuts.
 Something with high caloric content in case I get lost.
 Some people might enjoy chocolate or high energy nutrition bars.
 I don’t enjoy those so much, and I only seem to eat chocolate during winter (there is a perfectly reasonable explanation for that, but I am not up to give you a biology lesson as of now).
 I am very fond of ‘oh, look, I wonder where that path would lead?‘.
 And then I take a path for a lot longer than I planned… and sometimes I get lost.